NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

   Physical simulations always need to balance accuracy and run-time.
   This work implements the Parareal Algorithm using graphics processing units across a distributed system to accurately simulate time-dependent physics while attempting to minimize runtime.
   Data-transfer latency is identified as the primary bottleneck, for which mitigation methods are provided.
-  Benchmarks comparing single-threaded, single-GPU, and distributed implementations on a logarithmic spectrum of coarse and fine discretizations are provided.
+  Benchmarks comparing single-threaded, single-GPU, and distributed implementations on a spectrum of coarse and fine discretizations are provided.
 ]
 #v(1fr)
 #pagebreak()